 “Age is an issue of mind over matter.
 If you don’t mind, it doesn’t matter.” – Mark Twain

-With the Digital medium becoming an integral part of our lives today and also of every organization, it helps beat the ‘perception’ – “You Are OLD” when you are active on LinkedIn.
-It resonates your ‘learning’ ability to move with the times.
-Keeping your Profile up-to-date, posting thoughtful updates and being a participant in discussions on relevant groups helps.
-Few recommendations from younger team members who have loved being led by you is also worthwhile.
+With the Digital medium becoming an integral part of our lives today and also of every organization.
+It helps beat the ‘perception’ – “You Are OLD” when you are active on LinkedIn.
+It resonates with your ‘learning’ ability to move with the times.
+Keeping LinkedIn Profile up-to-date, posting thoughtful updates, and being a participant in discussions on relevant groups helps a job seeker.
+Few recommendations from younger team members who have loved being led by you are also worthwhile.

-- Former colleagues
+- Former Colleagues

 - Ex Bosses

-- Former Team members
+- Former Team Members

 - Professional Associations (like BMA – Bombay Management Association)

-- Teaching Faculty Groups (in case you have been a guest lecturer)
+- Teaching Faculty Groups (in case you have been a Guest Lecturer)

-Your Resume needs to be updated and be with the times (2 pager).
+Your Resume needs to be updated and be with the times (2 pagers).
 The recent past 8 to 10 years experience needs to be elaborated rather than the entire 30 years.
-Customizing your Resume for each job is critical.
+Customizing your resume for each job is critical.
 It should also reflect that you have kept yourself updated with the use of technology positioning you as a progressive individual.
-New innovative approaches used by you to solve problems displays you as an enthusiastic ‘learner’.
+New innovative approaches used by you to solve problems display you as an enthusiastic ‘learner’.
+So a job seeker can also hire a professional Resume Writing Services for better Resume Writing.
 As it was said by Mahatma Gandhi “Live as if you were to die tomorrow.
 Learn as if you were to live forever”.
-Avoid mentioning skills or experience which might reflect being outdated.
+Avoid mentioning skills or experience which might reflect being outdated to a job seeker.
 Videos are the in thing, not so much of long PPT presentations.

-These TIPS would certainly catch the eye of the prospective employers making you a WISE (not the so called OLD) candidate being sought after
+These TIPS would certainly catch the eye of the prospective employers making you a WISE (not the so-called OLD) candidate being sought after

-Would be happy to answer any queries in ‘comments’ below or you can mail me on email@example.com.
+I would be happy to answer any queries in ‘comments’ below or you can mail me on email@example.com.